 Guilty displeasure.
-And I’m pretty sure that it’s not just the male viewers who like watching the on-screen parade of peroxide and silicone.
+And I’m pretty sure that it’s not just the male viewers who like watching the parade of peroxide and silicone.

 Although we don’t like to admit it, a lot of us women feel compelled to size ourselves up against the 1 percent who look commercially attractive in G-strings.

 In the case of “Summer Obsession,” however, the opportunity to look at semi-naked women rubbing themselves against poles may be the catnip that attracted so many viewers, but it’s the double-life aspect of Craig Rabinowitz’s story that has kept them interested.